K9i-0/simple_loading_dialog/README.md

   future: myFutureFunction,
 );
 ```
-This will show a full-screen loading dialog while waiting for the myFutureFunction to complete.
+This will show a full-screen progress dialog while waiting for the myFutureFunction to complete.
+Once the Future completes, the result will be returned and the dialog will be dismissed.

 ### Customizing the appearance
 The appearance of the dialog can be customized by passing a dialogBuilder.